ssyht/Agentic-AI-Cloud-Resource-Implementation/README.md

 ## Overview

-This repository implements the **Cloud Resource Configuration Agent** — an agentic upgrade to the Cloud Solution Template Recommender described in the OnTimeRecommend paper (Vekaria et al., CCPE 2020).
+This repository implements the **Cloud Resource Configuration Agent** — an agentic upgrade to the Cloud Solution Template Recommender

 The original system used a static 300-instance KNN + ILP approach.
 This agent replaces it with a **LangGraph ReAct agent** that reasons step-by-step (THOUGHT → ACTION → OBSERVE) and integrates five capabilities: